Tariffs and regulations

 - name and address of the importer

-- If the product is meat or poultry, the following statement must appear: “slaughtered according to the Islamic ritual” or “Halal slaughtered” (Refer to Import of animal products certification requirements)
+- if the product is meat or poultry, the following statement must appear: “slaughtered according to the Islamic ritual” or “Halal slaughtered”.

 Other goods, imported in the form in which they are to be sold to the public, must bear a label in Arabic indicating: